TarqAbdullah/ComputerNetworks/README.md

-Here are two projects where I have implemented both IPv4 and IPv6 in Packet Tracer, a screenshot of those projects are uploaded to see the configuration of such projects.
+Here are projects where I have implemented different protocols in Packet Tracer, a screenshot of those projects are uploaded to see the configuration of such projects.

 🖧 These projects support DNS, DHCP, HTTP, and EMAIL services, they are implemented with security best practices. :shield: